 That’s why we created the Sprout Bag.
 It’s even more convenient and durable than a jar, and it allows your sprouts to thrive and breathe!
 The bag is made of durable organic hemp that lasts a lifetime with proper care.
 And it is specifically designed with a weave that encourages airflow and promotes happy, healthy sprouts.

-Check out our basic Sprout Bag instructions here, or consider some of our automatic sprouters if you’re looking for an even easier option.
+Check out our basic Sprout Bag instructions here, or consider our automatic sprouter if you’re looking for an even easier option.

 Let’s get cookin’!